 Finally, dip the bits in a disinfectant to finish the process.
 This might be as simple as isopropyl alcohol if your machine is only for personal use.
 Or you might need a professional-grade solution if you do other people’s nails.

-It’s convenient to have your own electric nail file or nail drill at home.
+It’s convenient to have one of the best electric nail files at home.
 It speeds up nail polish removal and cuts down on prep time, too.
 Plus, these versatile machines will help you care for natural nails and remove calluses, too.